saahilk1511/Tensorflow-Installation-using-Homebrew-on-Apple-Silicon/README.md

 tf.config.experimental.list_physical_devices()
 ```

-🚨 Note: The following steps outline how to remove the virtual environment and miniforge.
-The guide to installing TensorFlow with GPU support ends here.
+🚨 Note: The guide to installing TensorFlow with GPU support ends here(steps 1-9).
+The following steps outline how to remove the virtual environment and miniforge.
 You can skip these next steps.

 ## 1. Remove Virtual Environment
 Deactivate and delete the created conda virtual environment.